rjspencer/docs/api_v1.md

         }
     }

+### Response Explanation

+child\_account\_types

+	An array of strings of the different types of children accounts the parent account has setup

+child_accounts

+	An array of account objects (see account listing endpoint for structure).
+It will also add a `child_account_type` key to each account specifying the type it is

 # Users
 These endpoints revolve around StageBloc users and their data.
 A user on StageBloc can be an admin for any number of accounts, and their login is tied to their email address.
 A user can also be a fan of any number of accounts.
 These endpoints allow for management of both admin and fan relationships between users and their accounts.